paclitaxel protein-bound (Intravenous route)

 pak-li-TAX-el PROE-teen - bownd

 Do not administer paclitaxel protein-bound particles for injectable suspension therapy to patients with baseline neutrophil counts less than 1500 cells/mm(3).
 Perform frequent peripheral blood counts to monitor the occurrence of bone marrow suppression.
-Do not substitute for or with other paclitaxel formulations .
+Do not substitute with other paclitaxel formulations .

 Commonly used brand name(s)